 Potato chymotrypsin inhibitor-1 (pCTI-1) was biotinylated by reaction with sulfosuccinimidyl-6-(biotinamido)hexanoate.
 This derivative was used as a probe on Western blots for the detection and quantitation of chymotrypsin and the detection of a chymotry

-Melrose, J, Rodgers, K & Ghosh, P 1994, 'The preparation and use of biotinylated trypsin in western blotting for the detection of trypsin inhibitory proteins', Analytical Biochemistry, vol. 222, no. 1, pp. 34-43.View/Download from: UTS OPUS or Publisher's site
+Melrose, J, Rodgers, K & Ghosh, P 1994, 'The preparation and use of biotinylated trypsin in western blotting for the detection of trypsin inhibitory proteins', Analytical Biochemistry, vol. 222, no. 1, pp. 34-43.View/Download from: Publisher's site

 Methods were developed for the preparation of biotinylated trypsin of high specific activity.
 This was used as a probe for the detection of serine proteinase inhibitory proteins which had been separated by sodium dodecyl sulfate-polyacrylamide gradient s